-To determine the baseline terrestrial vegetation and wildlife conditions, a desktop review of the onshore export and interconnection cable routes and the onshore substation site was conducted, using the following resources:
+To determine the baseline terrestrial vegetation and wildlife conditions, a desktop review of the onshore export cable, interconnection cable and loop-in / loop-out line routes, the onshore substation site and the Hampton Road substation site was conducted, using the following resources:

 - Level III U.S. Environmental Protection Agency Ecoregions of the Continental United States (Bryce et al. 2010); - 2019 National Land Cover Dataset (NLCD): Land Cover Conterminous United States (Dewitz 2019); - Google Earth Historical Aerial Imagery, 1985-2021.
-Long Beach, Island Park, and Oceanside, New York; and - USFWS Information for Planning and Consultation (IPaC) (USFWS 2018).
+Long Beach, Island Park, and Oceanside, New York; and - USFWS Information for Planning and Consultation (IPaC) (USFWS 2018a).

 In January 2019, the Applicant submitted a formal inquiry to the NYSDEC Division of Fish and Wildlife to review the state Natural Heritage Program database and determine whether state and/or federally protected wildlife species may potentially be present in or within the immediate vicinity of the Project Area.
-The Applicant submitted updated inquiry letters to the NYSDEC in August 2019, July 2020, April 2021 and May 2022.
+The Applicant submitted updated inquiry letters to the NYSDEC in August 2019, July 2020, April 2021, May 2022, and July 2023.
 The Applicant also obtained Official Species Lists from the USFWS IPaC project planning tool to identify threatened, endangered, proposed, and candidate species, as well as proposed and final designated critical habitat, that may be present within the onshore portion of the NY Project Area.
 The responses from these requests have been incorporated into the analysis in this section and in Section 4.7.
 Relevant agency correspondence is provided in Appendix A Agency Outreach and Correspondence.

-The Applicant conducted a field reconnaissance of terrestrial vegetation and wildlife habitat in the NY Project Area on November 4, 2021 in conjunction with wetland delineation surveys (see Section 4.4).
-As part of this field reconnaissance, habitats within the potential Project limits of disturbance were assessed and assigned appropriate community classifications according the 2014 Ecological Communities of New York State, Second Edition (Edinger et al. 2014).
+The Applicant conducted a field reconnaissance of terrestrial vegetation and wildlife habitat in the NY Project Area in conjunction with wetland delineation surveys on November 4, 2021, June 28, August 18, and September 26, 2022, and June 16, 2023 (see Section 4.4).
+As part of this field reconnaissance, habitats within the potential Project limits of disturbance were assessed and assigned appropriate community classifications according the

+2014 Ecological Communities of New York State, Second Edition (Edinger et al. 2014).
 Additionally, the Applicant conducted a preliminary assessment of invasive plant species identified as prohibited or regulated on 6 NYCRR Part 575.
 A formal survey for invasive plant species will be conducted before NY Project construction, if needed, in accordance with the Applicant's Invasive Species Control Plan, to the document the location of invasive plant stands within the limits of disturbance.
-The field reconnaissance was conducted from publicly-accessible road rights-of-way, with the exception of the onshore substation location, which was assessed in its entirety.
-Other portions of the NY Project onshore export cable and interconnection cable corridors were not accessible at the time of field surveys.
+The field reconnaissance was conducted from publicly-accessible road rights-of-way and parcels where access permission could be obtained.
+Some portions of the NY Project Area were not accessible at the time of field surveys.